ByronHawksmith/blog/_posts/2025-01-04-The-Pendulum-Swings.md

 2. **Conflict and Resistance:** The forces benefiting from suppression will not yield easily, creating turbulence.
 3. **Spiritual Awakening:** As nihilistic frameworks collapse, people will return to Christianity for redemption, hope, and eternal purpose.

 This is the pendulum swinging back.
 It is not reactionary—it is correctional.
-It is not temporary—it is inevitable.
+It is not avoidable—it is inevitable.

 ---

 ## Final Word

 A society that forgets its men and estranges its faith cannot last.
 Masculinity is not a relic, nor is Christianity an outdated ideology.
 They are eternal forces, vital to the survival and flourishing of civilization.
-Their suppression is a denial of reality, and reality always asserts itself.
+Their suppression is a denial of reality, and reality always reasserts itself.

 The rebound is here.
 The reckoning is coming.
 When it does, men will rise—shoulder to shoulder, aligned with God, unshakable in purpose.
 This is not destruction; it is restoration.
 It is the pendulum swinging back into balance.
 And no force on Earth can stop it.